MiniEggz/prefect2.0-basics/README.md

 <br>

 ## Adding deployment specification
-Assuming a flow has already been written, to create a deployment, the script needs to first be modified.
+Assuming a flow has already been written, creating a deployment is simple and just requires a DeploymentSpec object.
 With duel_count.py as the starting point:

 ```